Knowledge Graphs

 Section titled “Building Your Graph”Automatic Extraction

 Section titled “Automatic Extraction”When you query with teamloop_query, results include extraction instructions.
-Claude will suggest entities to create:
+Claude will suggest entities to create.

 Section titled “Semantic Search”All entities are embedded for semantic search: